Pinnacle (Dhaka)

-Shanta Pinnacle (পিন্যাকেল) is a 152.3 m 40-floor commercial skyscraper in Tejgaon, Dhaka, which is currently under construction.
+Pinnacle (পিন্যাকেল) is a 152.3 m 40-floor commercial skyscraper in Tejgaon Industrial Area, Dhaka, which is currently under construction.
 Upon completion, The Pinnacle is set to be the second tallest building in the city, and its first 40-floor building.

 The tower was approved for construction in September 2018, and is scheduled to be completed by December 2026.
 The tower is owned by Shanta Holdings Limited.
 The skyscraper is the first in Dhaka to undergo a wind tunnel test, and has a design by local firm EK Architects.
 It is designed as a LEED-certified green building, with a double-glazed unitised facade system for energy efficiency and an intelligent Building Management System.